-HPO Mainstage concerts are presented online to allow your entire household to experience the magic of the orchestra from anywhere with an internet connection on a computer, tablet, or certain TVs.
+Select HPO Mainstage concerts are presented online to allow your entire household to experience the magic of the orchestra from anywhere with an internet connection on a computer, tablet, or certain TVs.

-Our online concerts are presented “on-demand” meaning they can be watched at any time, as many times as you like following the advertised premiere date and time.
-Each online concert is viewable for a full 14 days after its premiere date.
+Our online concerts are presented “on-demand” meaning they can be watched at any time, as many times as you like.
+Each online concert is viewable for a full 14 days.

 Accessing Online Concerts

 On the day the on-demand concert becomes available, purchasers will receive an email from HPO Patron Services Manager Heather Hollis (email@example.com) with a link for direct access to the performance video.
 Digital program notes will be shared in the same email.